 consttimeoutOption: (duration:DurationInput) => <A, E, R>(self:Effect.Effect<A, E, R>) =>Effect.Effect<Option<A>, E, R> (+1overload)

-Handles timeouts by returning an Option that represents either the result
+Gracefully handles timeouts by returning an Option that represents either

-effect completes within the specified time, it returns a Some containing
+effect completes within the specified duration, it returns a Some

-the result.
-If the effect times out, it returns a None, allowing you to
+containing the result.
+If the effect times out, it returns a None.
+Unlike

 This is useful when you want to handle timeouts without causing the program